Lachele/SARS-CoV-2/README.md

 ## Funding

-This is a side-project for me and is mostly self-funded.
-It's not what I get paid for, though my boss knows I'm doing it.
-I bought the software and the headset myself.
-I'll try to run the simulaions on my laptop, though, if I have to, I might take up some unused cores where I work.
+This began as a side-project for me and was mostly self-funded.
+It's not what I normally get paid for, though my boss knew I was doing it.
+But, recently, the NIH requested that scientists prioritize COVID-19 research.
+So, now it has become my job to do this sort of thing - and to ensure that others can do their research whenever I can.

+I bought the VR software and headset myself.
+I'll still try to run the simulations on my laptop, but I will take up unused cores at work when I can.
+Others at work are also working on COVID-19, and my project is less computationally demanding, so they get first dibs.